Valosin-containing protein

-Valosin-containing protein (VCP) or transitional endoplasmic reticulum ATPase (TER ATPase) also known as p97 in mammals and CDC48 in S. cerevisiae, is an enzyme that in humans is encoded by the VCP gene.
-The TER ATPase is an ATPase enzyme present in all eukaryotes and Archaea.
+Valosin-containing protein (VCP), also known as p97 or CDC48, is an enzyme that in humans is encoded by the VCP gene.
+VCP/p97 is an ATPase enzyme present in all eukaryotes and Archaea.
 Its main function is to segregate protein molecules from large cellular structures such as protein assemblies, organelle membranes and chromatin, and thus facilitate the degradation of released polypeptides by the multi-subunit protease proteasome.

-VCP/p97/CDC48 is a member of the AAA+ (extended family of ATPases associated with various cellular activities) ATPase family.
+VCP/p97 is a member of the AAA+ (extended family of ATPases associated with various cellular activities) ATPase family.
 Enzymes of this family are found in all species from bacteria to humans.
 Many of them are important chaperones that regulate folding or unfolding of substrate proteins.
 VCP is a type II AAA+ ATPase, which means that it contains two tandem ATPase domains (named D1 and D2, respectively) (Figure 1).

 Figure 1- A schematic diagram of the p97 domain structure.

 The two ATPase domains are connected by a short polypeptide linker.
 A domain preceding the D1 domain (N-terminal domain) and a short carboxyl-terminal tail are involved in interaction with cofactors.
 The N-domain is connected to the D1 domain by a short N-D1 linker.

 Most known substrates of VCP are modified with ubiquitin chains and degraded by the 26S proteasome.
 Accordingly, many VCP coenzymes and adaptors have domains that can recognize ubiquitin.
 It has become evident that the interplays between ubiquitin and VCP cofactors are critical for many of the proposed functions, although the precise role of these interactions remains to be elucidated.

 Discovery

-CDC48 was discovered in a genetic screen for genes involved in cell cycle regulation in budding yeast.
+VCP/p97 was first discovered in a genetic screen for genes involved in cell cycle regulation in budding yeast.
 The screen identified several alleles of Cdc48 that affect cell growth at non-permissive temperatures.
 A search for the mammalian homolog of CDC48 (valosin) revealed a 97 kDa protein precursor named "valosin-containing protein (VCP)" or p97, and also showed that it was only generated as an artefact of purification rather than during physiological processing.
 Even without evidence that valosin is a physiological product, the VCP nomenclature continues to be used in the literature.